jgehrcke/gipc/README.rst

 Supported platforms
 ===================
 The current version of gipc has been tested on CPython 2.6/2.7/3.3/3.4.
-It requires gevent 1.1 and supports both, Linux and Windows.
+It requires gevent 1.1 and supports both, Unix-like systems and Windows.

 Is gipc reliable?